New wave music: Etymology and characteristics

 During the late 1970s and early 1980s, new wave music encompassed a wide variety of pop-oriented styles that shared a quirky, lighthearted, and humorous tone.
-Though the term was originally coined by Seymour Stein of Sire Records as a catch-all for the various styles of music that emerged after punk rock.
+The term was popularized by Seymour Stein of Sire Records as a catch-all for the various styles of music that emerged after punk rock.
 The phrase also alluded to the French New Wave, a 1960s film movement known for its experimental approach and departure from traditional forms.

 Common characteristics of new wave music include a humorous or quirky pop approach, the use of electronic sounds, and a distinctive visual style in music videos and fashion.
 According to Simon Reynolds, new wave music had a twitchy, agitated feel.
-New wave musicians often played choppy rhythm guitars with angular riffs and fast tempos; keyboards, and stop-start song structures and melodies are common, with the use of jerky rhythms, and synthesizers.
-Reynolds noted new-wave vocalists sound high-pitched, geeky, and suburban.
+New wave musicians often played choppy rhythm guitars with angular riffs and fast tempos, keyboards, and synthesizers.
+Stop-start song structures and melodies are common, with the use of jerky rhythms.
+Reynolds noted new wave vocalists sound high-pitched, geeky, and suburban.

-In America, new wave became widely popularized by channels like MTV, which would play British new wave music videos because most American hit records did not have music videos to play.
-British videos, according to head of S-Curve Records and music producer Steve Greenberg, "were easy to come by since they'd been a staple of UK pop music TV programs like Top of the Pops since the mid-70s."
+In the US, new wave became widely popularized by channels like MTV, which would play British new wave music videos because most American hit records did not have music videos to play.
+British videos, according to head of S-Curve Records and music producer Steve Greenberg, "were easy to come by since they'd been a staple of UK pop music TV programs like Top of the Pops since the mid-70s".
 This rise in technology made the visual style of new wave musicians important for their success.
-In the early 1980s, virtually every new pop and rock act – and particularly those that employed synthesizers – were tagged as "new wave" in the United States, while the term was also later used to label bands in the British post-punk scene.
+In the early 1980s, virtually every new pop and rock act, particularly those that employed synthesizers, was tagged as "new wave" by the US general public.
 The term has been described as so loose and wide-ranging as to be "virtually meaningless", according to the New Rolling Stone Encyclopedia of Rock.